 I first started tutoring Math at Gordon State College.
-I enjoyed being able to make a difference for the students I worked with.
+I enjoy being able to make a difference for the students I work with.
 Growing relationships with them week by week to insure they were getting the proper help each time, and seeing their success was amazing!
 It's always a good feeling knowing you've played a part in someone else having a better chance at being successful.
 I strive to ensure a positive and impactful experience each and every time I meet with my students.

 What is your teaching philosophy?

 My teaching philosophy is that anyone is capable of learning anything; it just takes confidence in oneself.